N-SriKrishna/GuideLensApp/README.md

    - Native INT8 acceleration support
    - Optimized mobile execution providers
    - Better performance for quantized models compared to TFLite

-3. **Hybrid Approach**
-   Using both TensorFlow Lite (for YOLO) and ONNX Runtime (for PP-LiteSeg) allows leveraging the best runtime for each model type.

 ---